caldonovan/Laravel-Homestead-Setup/Readme.md

 ### Vagrant Commands

 * `vagrant up`: Starts the VM
+* `vagrant ssh`: SSH into the VM
 * `vagrant halt`: Stops the VM
 * `vagrant reload`: Reboots the VM
 * `vagrant reload --provision`: Reloads and provisions the VM (Do this every time you want to reboot the VM, as it reloads all configuration files.)

+> If you have added the homestead.bat to your PATH, you can swap `vagrant` for `homestead` to achieve these commands from outside the homestead directory.

 ### Making New Apps

+* SSH into the VM.
-* Navigate to the code folder you created to house all the projects
+* Navigate to the code folder you created to house all the projects.
-* Type `laravel new <project_name>`, where <project_name> is the name you want to call your app
+* Type `laravel new <project_name>`, where <project_name> is the name you want to call your app.
-* After composer has finished installing, open the project folder in your favourite editor
+* After composer has finished installing Laravel, open the project folder in your favourite editor.
 * Investigate the `.env` file, and configure the DB values as required, the default values for the homestead DB are:

 ```properties